ultran0va205/SpaceInvadersRemake/IndividualGame/Readme.txt.txt

 D/Right Key to move Right
 Space to Shoot

 Shoot down all the enemies to win.
 You lose if you get hit by enemy projectile or if the enemy reaches the player.
-I took help from my groupmate Adarsh, Ulf, Filippo, and also ChatGPT at times.
+I took help from my groupmate Adarsh, Ulf, and Filippo.
 All credits are given in form of comments.